Search results for:

 With WordPress being the most popular CMS for websites today, we thought it would be fitting to help affiliates learn how to use affiliate links in WordPress.
 This guide will show you several ways to add affiliate links into your posts, sidebar, or where ever it is you'd like to use them.
 But keep in mind, there are plenty of other methods and plugins out there if none of these seem like the solution you're looking for.

 Before you start adding affiliate links, we recommend that your blog or website has a decent amount of content in it already.
 Ideally, you'll already have some readers visiting and traffic coming in.

 But if you have readers who come to your site and find it truly helpful or enjoyable, you build trust with them.
-Trust is the name of the game if you want to truly be successful when it comes to affiliate marketing.
+Trust is the name of the game if you want to be successful when it comes to affiliate marketing truly.

-It also shows the top 100 keywords that are already being used in your content to help you easily identify common words and phrases that you may want to target.
-Other options include whether to follow or nofollow links and the ability to cloak your links.
+It also shows the top 100 keywords already being used in your content to help you easily identify common words and phrases that you may want to target.
+Other options include whether to follow or no follow links and the ability to cloak your links.

 Thirsty Affiliates is another popular plugin for managing affiliate links.
 There's both a free and a premium version that has additional features, such as:

 You use the Thirsty Affiliates dashboard (inside WordPress) to add affiliate links you'd like to use.
 It will create a "pretty" link to use instead of the raw affiliate link with an assortment of numbers.
 Once added, you can insert it any time in the WYSIWYG editor using the TA button.